 The next day, my primary responded and said that he was putting me in contact with a nurse advocate.
 Later that afternoon I received a message from her stating that she didn’t understand the problem because there was a referral for the gynecological specialist.
 Minutes later, she messaged me again saying that she was wrong, there wasn’t a referral after all and that she would be calling me in the morning.

 This nurse was an angel.
 Without her detective skills and willingness to search for answers, I wouldn’t have an ounce of hope left in me.
 She discovered that my general surgeon DID put the referral through but that the head of gynecology REFUSED it.
 This was the blessing.
 If I hadn’t gone to the ER, I would have no idea that Dr. T and I had agreed to the plan was no longer happening.
 She also found out why he hadn’t replied to the message with the records.
 It was still unopened in his email box because he was on vacation.
 She then explained my options.

 1. Go to pain management.
 Seeing how I medicate on my chart and that I had refused pain meds earlier in the week, she politely asked, “Is it safe to assume that pain management is not an option you would wish to try?”
 She was right.

 2. Get a second surgical opinion.
 I agreed to this option.
 Dr. T may not be willing to fight for my life, but maybe another surgeon would be.
 I have an appointment set for Tuesday the 4th.

 My mask has cracked.
-I can no longer pretend that I am fine or that I am not afraid.
+I can no longer pretend that I am okay or that I am not afraid.
 Thankfully I can also see the joy and good in my life.
 So don’t let my tears and sometimes dark thoughts be mistaken as signs of giving up.
-Not only do I refuse to give up, I also refuse to give my conditions permission to keep me from living a full and meaningful life, no matter how long or short it may be.
+Not only do I refuse to give up, but I also refuse to give my conditions permission to keep me from living a full and meaningful life, no matter how long or short it may be.

 Here’s to hoping my next update will have some better news!!!